AsaTirsen/help-your-neighbour/README.md

 # Help your neighbour?

-This hobby project is a webapp that eventually be be used to request and offer help in a community.
+This hobby project is a webapp that eventually be used to request and offer help in a community.
 The thought is that you should be able to add a request for help, which other users in your community can reply to to offer help.